 In accordance with this value you will:

-d) Be continuously updated and aware of relevant standards and legislations and act accordingly.
+- Be continuously updated and aware of relevant standards and legislation and act accordingly.